Press Release

 Elisabeth Haub School of Law at Pace University Professor Amelia Wilson

-The Elisabeth Haub School of Law at Pace University is pleased to announce that Amelia Wilson will join its faculty as a tenure-track Assistant Professor of Law and Director of the Immigration Justice Clinic (“IJC”).
+The Elisabeth Haub School of Law at Pace University is pleased to announce that Amelia Wilson has joined its faculty as a tenure-track Assistant Professor of Law and Director of the Immigration Justice Clinic (“IJC”).
 In her role as Director of the IJC, Professor Wilson will also assume clinical teaching responsibilities.
 The IJC is part of John Jay Legal Services, Inc., a not-for-profit legal services firm that houses and runs the clinic and externship programs at Haub Law.
 Previously, Professor Wilson was an Assistant Clinical Professor in the Immigrants’ Rights/International Human Rights Clinic at Seton Hall School of Law.

 "The Elisabeth Haub School of Law has a preeminent reputation for its clinical offerings,” said Professor Wilson.
 “I’m very excited to become the new Director of the Immigration Justice Clinic, which is making a direct and positive impact in providing free representation for immigrants and helping students gain experience towards a career in immigration law.
 I look forward to bringing my research interests and passion for immigrants’ rights and international human rights to Haub Law and learning from the faculty and students at the law school as well.”